-In this study, we will call attention to some of the false ideas that have arisen regarding baptism across the centuries.
+In this study, let’s consider some of the false ideas about baptism that have risen across the centuries.

 “Baptism Is Obsolete Today”

-Some have been taught that even though water baptism played a role in the divine scheme of things during the first century, it evenutally became obsolete, and so is not appropriate today.
+Some have been taught that even though water baptism played a role in the divine scheme of things during the first century, it eventually became obsolete, and so is not appropriate today.

 What shall we say to these matters?

 First, the law of Moses was terminated at the cross (Eph.
-2:15-16; Col. 2:14), not at the end of the book of Acts—a third of a century after the cross.
+2:15-16; Col. 2:14), not at the end of the book of Acts, which occurred a third of a century after Christ’s death.
 The water baptism mentioned in the book of Acts (cf. 8:36ff) was thus not a Jewish ceremony.